Sphaleron and gravitational wave with the Higgs-Dilaton potential in the Standard Model Two-Time Physics: Conclusion and discussion

 In Table \ref{vbsc}, the sphaleron energy at $T_c$ fully satisfies the condition in Eq.\eqref{decoupling_equation}.
 Although the right-hand side of Eq.\eqref{decoupling_equation} may be slightly changed, the values in the 10th column of Table \ref{vbsc} are considerably larger than $43$.

-Finally, in the future, LISA, DECIDO and BBO can detect gravitational waves in the expected range.
+In the future, LISA, DECIDO and BBO can detect gravitational waves in the expected range.
 The GW of EWPT calculations could be a hint to indicate that there may be a contribution from the EWPT process in the detected wave spectrum.
 Additionally, the gravitational wave observations relevant to the early universe are summarized in Ref.\cite{gwhite}.
 Thus we have completely investigated the EWPT problem, calculating the Sphaleron energy and gravitational waves.

-The key conditions for concluding the Baryogensis scenario.
+The calculation of $\fr{\beta}{H^*}$ is only an estimate.
+If the mass of Dilaton is determined from other data channels, we will calculate $T_N$ and $S_3$ accurately and re-determine this parameter.
+This is an interesting future work for us.